-Below is a calendar of the retakes for 2023.
+Below is a calendar of the AICE exams for spring 2024.

 For the purposes of exam security and the integrity of test results, Cambridge will not allow testing on any other date or time than the scheduled exam block for any reason.